 - If your backups are encrypted, then you will need the encryption passphrase for the protected system that you are restoring.

 Image the USB Drive

-- Download the Datto Utilities Image, and image the USB stick.
+- Image a USB stick with the latest version of the Datto Utilities Image.
 For more information about this process, see Imaging a USB Drive with Datto Utilities.